-Yesterday afternoon, Jim Bowden on MLB Radio on Sirius/XM with his co-host Casey Stern were talking about Denard Span back in the Nats lineup and Jim Bowden said how he would like to see Denard Span batting first and Trea Turner batting 2nd and said that he would give his conspiracy theory on it.
+Yesterday afternoon, Jim Bowden on MLB Network Radio on Sirius/XM with his co-host Casey Stern were talking about Denard Span being back in the Washington Nationals lineup.
+Bowden spoke to how he would like to see Denard Span batting first, and Trea Turner batting second, and said that he would give his conspiracy theory on it.

-Bowden continued his story on the radio speaking of Frank Robinson and himself on the Ryan Zimmerman playing time, “I’m telling you he’s better than what he had.
+Bowden continued his story on the radio speaking of Robinson, himself on the Zimmerman playing time situation, “I’m telling you he’s better than what he had.
 He’s the Manager and he didn’t play him.
 Ok, well he finally played him and understood what I was saying.
 He was better than what he had, but he didn’t want to bring up a Rookie that was drafted and put him in the show.”

 Then Bowden segues to Trea Turner sitting on the bench, “I kind of feel like Mike Rizzo is looking for a spark, he goes and gives him a weapon and the Manager wasn’t on the same page so he’s like I’m going to play Espinosa instead, and I’m going to play Rendon and I’m going to play Escobar and Desmond, and I didn’t really want him here anyway.”